brevis-network/prover-network-contracts/docs/market.md

 - requestsFulfilled: cumulative lifetime count of successful submissions.
 - lastActiveAt: updated on the prover’s own bid/reveal/submit.
 In the recent view it is non-zero only if there was activity in the current epoch.
 - totals fallback: if a prover has no activity in the current epoch, `getProverStatsTotal` returns the previous epoch snapshot so totals don’t reset at epoch boundaries.

+Global stats semantics mirror the above (cumulative snapshots with diff-based recent):
+- totalRequests: increments on `requestProof()`.
+- totalFulfilled: increments on successful `submitProof()`.
+- totalFees: adds the actual fee paid by the requester on `submitProof()` (second-price rule, or winner’s fee if single bidder).
 - scheduleStatsEpoch(startAt) [admin, startAt strictly greater than last start]:
   - Sets the previous epoch’s `endAt` to `startAt` at scheduling time (may be in the future), then appends a new epoch starting at `startAt`.
   - If `startAt == 0` (interpreted as now), the new epoch becomes current immediately.
 Otherwise, rollover to the new epoch is lazy on the first stats-changing action at/after `startAt` (emits `StatsReset(newEpochId, startAt)`).